-2. Isogeometric Analysis for Maxwell's Equations.
-This section introduces first notation, Sobolev spaces and trace operators.
+2. Isogeometric analysis for Maxwell's equations.
+This section first introduces notation for Sobolev spaces and trace operators.
 The Maxwell eigenvalue problem is formulated in its weak form in the second subsection.
 Although focusing on the eigenvalue problem, all methods can be applied to source problems as well.